 Depression, anxiety, mood disorders, irritability, fatigue, and PMS are all quite prevalent in our culture.
 More and more people are taking prescription drugs such as SSRI’s to help alleviate symptoms.
 However, these drugs are not addressing any possible root causes, such as possible mineral deficiencies.

-Magnesium is a life giving nutrient and important for many functions within our cells.
-Our ancestors had plenty of magnesium in their diet which was rich in organ meats and vegetables from mineral rich soil.
+Magnesium is a life-giving nutrient and important for many functions within our cells.
+Our ancestors had plenty of magnesium in their diet which was rich in organ meats and vegetables from mineral-rich soil.
 Today our soils are depleted of minerals due to modern farming practices.
-Even organic produce has less minerals than the produce our ancestors consumed.
+Even organic produce has fewer minerals than the produce our ancestors consumed.
 Therefore we are not getting adequate magnesium from the foods we are eating, even if we are trying to eat an ancestral type diet.

 How Does Magnesium Work in the Brain?